sygmaprotocol/sygma-fee-oracle/README.md

 Fee oracle needs three config files in the `./` dir of the codebase:
 1. `config.yaml`: this is the fee oracle application config file.
 2. `domain.json`: this is the domain config file.
-3. `resource.json`: this is the resource config file.

 ### Application config file `config.yaml`
 Template of the config.yaml can be found in `./config/config.template.yaml`.

 ### Domain config file `domain.json`
-This file indicates all the domains the fee oracle needs to fetch data for.
+This file indicates all the domains and resources the fee oracle needs to fetch data for.
 Details need to be matched with Sygma core configuration, such as `id`.

+Sygma currently does not support bridging the native currency, such as Ether on Ethereum, Matic on Polygon, however, the `id` is constructed with zero address and its native `domainId` and is used in baseRate calculation internally.

 Example:
 ```json